 The Inn’s iconic Weber’s Restaurant is divided into 4 distinctly different atmospheric spaces.
 The Habitat Ultralounge is a local watering hole with large screen TV’s, a local bar feel and an outdoor patio.
 The Ventura Bar is a grotto like space with dark woods and warm lighting; it’s very cozy and comes compete with its own bar, a 16 tap wine Cuvinet wine system and a baby grand piano.
-The Bistro Room, which is adjacent, has wall booths, stained glass panels, live entertainment 7 days a week and I’m told THE most requested seats in the house.
+The Bistro Room, which is adjacent, has wall booths, stained glass panels, live entertainment Friday and Saturday nights and I’m told THE most requested seats in the house.
 Finally, there is the Main Dining Room, which is the largest and most “formal” of the four spaces.
 Its handsome decor lies beneath a vaulted chalet-style ceiling and includes black leather half-moon booths, sturdy ebony stained tables with armless captain chairs topped with heavy silverware, fine stemware and the ever-classic white tablecloths and napkins.

 It’s a timeless look you don’t see too much of nowadays and personally,…I love it.
 Still family-owned and operated by the Weber family through 3 generations of hands on stewardship, its youngest generation, in the name of Brian Weber, (a graduate of Michigan State’s prestigious Hotel & Restaurant Management program and Weber’s Vice President) is personally overseeing the family’s latest menu “polishing”.
 In doing so he’s being equally mindful of the restaurants past history yet its need for future development.